-Fermi gas model, this can be estimated by assuming a different $k_f$ : 215 and 235 in addition to the default value of 225 GeV/c.
-The effects of this uncertainty on $M_A$ do not appear with the $Q^2 > 0.2$ requirement used in this analysis, but are as much as 5% at the lowest $Q^2$ .
+The main uncertainty is the amount of Pauli Blocking that should be applied both to the quasi-elastic and also the single pion background.
+Within the context of the Fermi gas model, this can be estimated by assuming a different k_f : 215 and 235 in addition to the default value of 225 GeV/c.
+The effects of this uncertainty on M_A do not appear with the $Q^2 > 0.2$ requirement used in this analysis, but are as much as 5% at the lowest Q^2 .

-At upper end of the $Q^2$ distribution, the quasi-elasitic cross section has a kinematic cut off whose location depends on the incident neutrino energy.
+At upper end of the Q^2 distribution, the quasi-elasitic cross section has a kinematic cut off whose location depends on the incident neutrino energy.
 The momentum distribution in a nucleus smears this step, giving a tail to the distribution.
-These high $Q^2$ interactions produce muons that do not reach the MRD because they are at high angle or their momentum is too low, so this has no effect on the present analysis.
+These high Q^2 interactions produce muons that do not reach the MRD because they are at high angle or their momentum is too low, so this has no effect on the present analysis.

-The momentum distribution will modify the shape of the $Q^2$ distribution through the middle region between the two effects described in the preceding paragraphs.
+The momentum distribution will modify the shape of the Q^2 distribution through the middle region between the two effects described in the preceding paragraphs.
 The slope of the middle region in the second plot in Fig. 11 is approximately 0.017 (GeV/c)-2.
 There is also an overall suppression of the cross section of 2%.
-The uncertainty represented by the change in slope can be propagated to the $M_A$ analysis by modifying $R(E,Q^2)$ in the fit.
-The resulting uncertainty in $M_A$ is $\pm 0.01$ , negligible compared to the other uncertainties in this analysis.
+The uncertainty represented by the change in slope can be propagated to the M_A analysis by modifying $R(E,Q^2)$ in the fit.
+The resulting uncertainty in M_A is ± 0.01 GeV, negligible compared to the other uncertainties in this analysis.

 A final uncertainty from the nuclear model is the nucleon interaction energy.
-For our Fermi gas model, this takes the form of an effective binding energy -27 $\pm$ 3 MeV, and is the energy given up to the recoil proton from the nucleus.
-This affects the outgoing muon momentum and would contribute $\pm$ 0.02 error to $M_A$ , but this is naturally included by the free energy scale parameter in this analysis.
+For our Fermi gas model, this takes the form of an effective binding energy -27 \pm 3 MeV, and is the energy given up to the recoil proton from the nucleus.
+This affects the outgoing muon momentum and would contribute \pm 0.02 GeV error to M_A, but this is naturally included by the free muon momentum scale parameter in this analysis.

-These uncertainties are also used to estimate the effect of the 21.7% aluminum that makes up the fiducial mass.
+These uncertainties are also used to estimate the effect of the 21.8% aluminum that makes up the fiducial mass.
 The neutrino-aluminum interactions are taken to have the same cross section per nucleon and the same kinematics as for oxygen.
-A higher $k_f$ appropriate for aluminum only has an effect in the Pauli blocked region and the increased effective binding energy has an effect equivalent to a shift in $p{\mu}$ of about 3 MeV for this fraction of the events, and thus is negligible for the whole sample.
+A higher k_f appropriate for aluminum only has an effect in the Pauli blocked region.
+The increased effective binding energy is equivalent to a shift in p{μ} of about 3 MeV for this fraction of the interactions, and thus is negligible for the whole sample.

-D. Effect of the new form factors
+E. Effect of the new vector form factors

 The basic method used to measure the axial vector mass here is the same as for previous measurements, listed in Tab.
 V, but since that time there have been improved measurements for the shape of the vector form factors from electron scattering experiments.
 Changing the shape of the contribution of the vector form factors affects the fit shape of the axial-vector form factor.
-We continue to assume $F_A$ has a dipole form; future highprecision neutrino experiments may be sensitive to subtle differences from a $F_A$ dipole shape.
-Our results are extracted using these updated parameterizations, but in order to allow comparison with the previous results, we have repeated the analysis with the same modified dipole approximations used by [4-6] who follow Olsson et al. [34].
-We find that these old parameterizations produce a value that is 1.20, roughly 0.04 higher.
-When only a pure dipole is used, the fit value is 1.23 MeV.
+We continue to assume \mathbf{F}A has a dipole form; future high-precision neutrino experiments may be sensitive to subtle differences from a \mathbf{F}A dipole shape.